The Capacity of 3 User Linear Computation Broadcast: Results

-\end{theorem} The converse for Theorem \ref{thm:main} is proved in Section \ref{sec: Converse}, and the achievability is shown in Section \ref{sec: Achievability}. \begin{enumerate}[wide, labelindent=1em ,labelwidth=!, labelsep*=1em, leftmargin =0em, style = sameline , label=\it Remark \it\arabic{subsection}.\arabic*] \item For i.i.d. uniform data ${\bf X}$, the value $\Delta_1^{ijk}$ can be expressed as { $H({\bf W}_i\mid {\bf W}_i')+H({\bf W}_j\mid {\bf W}_i^*,{\bf W}_j')+H({\bf W}_k\mid {\bf W}_i^*, {\bf W}_j^*, {\bf W}_k')$}.
-Evidently, this is an extension of the converse bound of \cite{Sun_Jafar_CBC} for the $2$-user LCBC, where the converse takes the form $H({\bf W}_i\mid {\bf W}_i')+H({\bf W}_j\mid {\bf W}_i^*,{\bf W}_j')$.
-Thus, the bound $\Delta^*\geq \Delta_1$ essentially follows from the $2$ user LCBC.
-However, unlike the $2$ user LCBC, this bound is not tight in general for the $3$ user LCBC, which is why we also need the bound $\Delta^*\geq \Delta_2$.
-Unlike $\Delta_1$, it is important to note that $\Delta_2$ cannot be expressed only in terms of the entropies of various ${\bf W}_i, {\bf W}_i'$.
-The significance of this observation becomes further evident later in Section \ref{sec:examples}, particularly with Example \ref{ex:2x_efficiency}. \item The capacity of the $3$ user LCBC can be expressed in various equivalent forms.
-The form shown in Theorem \ref{thm:main} closely reflects the converse bounds.
+\begin{enumerate}[wide, labelindent=1em ,labelwidth=!, labelsep*=1em, leftmargin =0em, style = sameline , label=\it Remark \it\arabic{section}.\arabic{subsection}.\arabic*] \item The bound $\Delta^*\geq \Delta_1$ follows from a generalization of the converse bound of the $2$ user LCBC, and is similar to the genie-aided converse bound of coded caching (e.g., \cite[(71)-(75)]{yu2018characterizing}).
+However, unlike the $2$ user LCBC, this bound is not sufficient for the $3$ user LCBC, which is why we also need the bound $\Delta^*\geq \Delta_2$.
+The bound $\Delta^*\geq \Delta_2$ encapsulates the new technical challenge in the $3$ user LCBC from the converse perspective (see Section \ref{sec: Converse}). \item The capacity of the $3$ user LCBC can be expressed in various equivalent forms.
+The \emph{closed} form presented in Theorem \ref{thm:main} emerges naturally from the converse bounds.
 Indeed, the converse in Section \ref{sec: Converse} directly produces two bounds, one each for $\Delta_1^{ijk}, \Delta_2^{ijk}$.
 The achievability argument on the other hand, takes a different approach which involves auxiliary parameters (the $\lambda_\bullet$ parameters in Theorem \ref{thm:LP}) representing various design choices.
 Optimizing the design choices amounts to a linear program, the solution to which yields the same $\Delta^*$ as Theorem \ref{thm:main}.
 Even though the converse and achievability perspectives ultimately lead to the same $\Delta^*$, their different forms yield different insights.
 The achievability perspective in particular yields constructive insights into the tradeoffs involved in simultaneously satisfying all $3$ users' demands.
-The alternative (but equivalent) form of the capacity result is presented from the achievability perspective in Theorem \ref{thm:LP}, but before that we need an intermediate result in Theorem \ref{thm:decomposition} to clarify the relationships between the signal spaces $\bU_1, \bU_2,\bU_3$. \end{enumerate}
+This alternative (but equivalent) form of the capacity result is presented next. \end{enumerate}